To make an appointment, call 314-747-2066, option 1.

 Inflammatory bowel disease (IBD) affects men and women almost equally.
-It can occur at any age, but most often affects young adults ( ages 16-26).
-Washington University IBD specialists care for more than 3,000 patients with inflammatory bowel diseases.
+It can occur at any age, but most often affects young adults (ages 16-26).
+WashU Medicine IBD specialists care for more than 3,000 patients with inflammatory bowel diseases.
 The two most common forms of IBD are:

 Crohn’s disease is a chronic inflammatory disease of the gastrointestinal (GI) tract.
 It commonly affects the small intestines and colon, but may occur anywhere in the GI tract.
 Symptoms depend on the location of the diseased bowel, but abdominal pain, fatigue and weight loss are common.
 Sometimes diarrhea, fever, rectal bleeding or disease around the anal canal may occur.